Contact 4d Chern-Simons theory: Generalities: Introduction

 \section{Introduction}

 It is now a consensus the importance of the description to integrable lattice models and 2d integrable field theories (IFT's) provided by the 4d Chern-Simons (CS) theory introduced in \cite{C1,C2} and further studied in \cite{CWY1,CWY2,CY}.
 In recent years, this new approach has attracted a great deal of attention due to its potential in offering new insights into the quantum integrable structure of these systems and their general properties.
 One notable characteristic of this approach lies in its power for describing successfully, at the quantum level, lattice models and IFT's of the so-called ultralocal type.
-However, despite of this success it shows some difficulties in describing the more elusive non-ultralocal IFT's \cite{Maillet}.
+However, despite of this success it shows some difficulties\footnote{A heuristic and a technical reason explaining why, can be found in $\S 2$ of \cite{Witten2016}.} in describing the more elusive non-ultralocal IFT's \cite{Maillet}.
 The latter being a peculiar kind of 2d IFT's theories escaping the grasp of some well-established quantization methods, like the powerful algebraic Bethe ansatz.

 Due to the relevance of non-ultralocal IFT's to string theory and the AdS/CFT correspondence, a natural question that raises is if it is possible to generalize the original 4d CS theory formulation of Costello and Yamazaki (CY) \cite{CY} in a way to include such theories in a sensible way.
 An initial idea for doing this was first proposed in \cite{Yo}, based on the seminal work \cite{NA loc CS} devoted to a reformulation of the conventional 3d CS theory on a Seifert manifold in a way amenable to the use of the method of non-Abelian localization \cite{Witten revisited}.
 As initially concluded in \cite{Yo}, a generalization of the original 4d CS theory based on the ideias of \cite{NA loc CS} was viable, but in terms of an action functional that displays two major characteristics, apparently incompatible with the ones already present in the CY 4d CS theory formulation: